- What is Otakuthon?

 All costumes must conform to Otakuthon’s Weapon Policy.
 If you are unsure if your costume follows the policy, contact the Otakuthon Weapons Master at firstname.lastname@example.org.

-The convention will have a bag check for its attendees.
+The Palais des congrès de Montréal offers a coat check service.
 Otakuthon's official hotels will have a coat and bag check as well for their guests.

 The Cosplay Cafe, located on the 7th floor, will be selling Japanese dishes and drinks during the festival.
 The Chibi Cafe, a snack bar located on the second floor, will also let you get a snack or a meal in the Exhibition Hall.
 Also, there are also more than 300 restaurants and cafés at less than a kilometre from the Palais des congrès de Montréal.

-22. Can I use a remote device such as a drone in the Palais des congrès?
+15. Can I use a remote device such as a drone in the Palais des congrès de Montréal?

-Drones are prohibited inside the Palais des congrès, like any remote-controlled object that could hurt someone!
+Drones are prohibited inside the Palais des congrès de Montréal, like any remote-controlled object that could hurt someone!
 For security reasons, always be aware of the crowd around you, even with your selfie-stick!

 Yes!
-In order to obtain a free badge for their companion, the accompanied person needs to have their own badge (available online beforehand or directly at the convention) and come to the registration express line with their companion and their CAL.
+In order to obtain a free badge for the accompanying party, the accompanied person needs to have their own badge (available online beforehand or directly at the convention) and come to the registration express line with their support person and their companion card.